suralc/pvra/README.md

 from the root of the repository.
 Make sure all dependencies are available (not required if you run from phar), this requires you to be able to run `<php> composer install --prefer-dist --no-dev` on your machine.

+Pvra can be installed globally using the `composer global require suralc/pvra:dev-master` command.
+Be sure to add the `$COMPOSER_HOME/vendor/bin` directory to your `$PATH`.
+[Read more about composer global](https://getcomposer.org/doc/03-cli.md#global)

 ### Example

 ```php